Water from the Moon

 "Water from the Moon" is a song by Canadian singer Celine Dion, recorded for her second English-language studio album, Celine Dion (1992).
-The song was commercially released in March 1993 as the fifth single in the United States.
-In Canada it was a radio single only.
-"Water from the Moon" was written by Diane Warren and produced by Guy Roche, with additional production by Walter Afanasieff.
-Warren also sang the background vocals.
+It was commercially released in February 1993 as the fifth single in the United States, while in Canada it was issued to radio only.
+The song was written by Diane Warren and produced by Guy Roche, with additional production by Walter Afanasieff.
+Warren also provided background vocals.

-Background and release

-Two music videos were made for this song.
-The first one is entirely in black and white (contains some religious sign and scenes).
-Later, they modified the video to include additional footage of Dion, colored brownish-yellow.

-"Water from the Moon" peaked at number seven in Canada.
-In the US it had moderate success on the adult contemporary format, reaching number 11 on Hot Adult Contemporary Tracks.

 Critical reception

-American magazine from Billboard complimented the song as a "lush" and "dramatic" ballad.
-An editor, Larry Flick, wrote that after a brief dance flirtation, "Dion returns to her comfy ballad turf with an appropriately dramatic bit of diva dynamite.
+American magazine Billboard described the song as a "lush" and "dramatic" ballad.
+Editor Larry Flick wrote that after a brief dance departure, "Dion returns to her comfy ballad turf with an appropriately dramatic bit of diva dynamite.
 Guy Roche's grand production values are the perfect setting for Dion's large, stirring voice".
-Randy Clark from Cashbox described it as a "big, broken-hearted ballad", stating that "her voice is a natural for hit writer Diane Warren's music, and when backed with the production of Guy Roche and Walter Afanasieff, you got a winner no matter how you look at it, or how big it sells."
+Randy Clark from Cashbox called it a "big, broken-hearted ballad", adding that "her voice is a natural for hit writer Diane Warren's music, and when backed with the production of Guy Roche and Walter Afanasieff, you got a winner no matter how you look at it, or how big it sells".

 Dave Sholin from the Gavin Report commented, "In the short timespan between her debut album and this follow-up, that awesome vocal presence has only gotten stronger.
 Pairing this remarkable singer with the songwriting skill of Diane Warren spells slam dunk-and the result is just that".
-Another editor, Ron Fell, felt it's a "forlorn ballad of exquisite sentimentality".
-Parry Gettelman from Orlando Sentinel viewed it as "a real Star Search contestant's dream, but Dion manages to keep it from getting too out of hand."
-In a 2019 retrospective review, Christopher Smith from Talk About Pop Music described it as "high drama" and a "rock-ballad".
-He added that "it's another excuse to show off her most prized possession, those amazing lungs!"
+Another editor, Ron Fell, described it as a "forlorn ballad of exquisite sentimentality".
+Parry Gettelman from the Orlando Sentinel wrote that it is "a real Star Search contestant's dream, but Dion manages to keep it from getting too out of hand".
+In a 2019 retrospective review, Christopher Smith from Talk About Pop Music described it as "high drama" and a "rock-ballad", adding that "it's another excuse to show off her most prized possession, those amazing lungs!"

+Commercial performance

+"Water from the Moon" peaked at number seven in Canada.
+In the US, it did not enter the Billboard Hot 100, but achieved moderate success on the adult contemporary chart, reaching number 11 on Hot Adult Contemporary Tracks.